-These guidelines may be changed by the department.
+These guidelines may be changed by the Department of the Prime Minister and Cabinet.
 When this happens, the revised guidelines are published on GrantConnect and the Community Grants Hub websites.

 13.1 Enquiries and feedback

 Complaints about this grant opportunity